mstocco/mariostoc.co/content/traininglog/20230115-challenge2023-23weeksout.md

 Woke up feeling a bit less stiff but my right serratus is still not back to normal.

 Curious how the trainer measured my asymmetry this afternoon.
-Left/Right was better during the efforts but were out of whack during the recoveries.
-(~6% favouring the left)
+Left/Right was better during the efforts but were out of whack during the recoveries (~6% favouring the left).

 <!---->
 ## THURSDAY JAN 19 🌤